kavics/API/README.md

 Visualizes the inheritance tree in two columns
 - namespace (fixed width, aligned left)
 - type name (indent by inheritance level)

+### ODATA SECTION
+*sensenet specific*

+If the "-odata" argument is present, only the OData functions and actions are printed.
+The format is similar to that described on "MEMBERS SECTION".
+The OData members are always written but not categorized if the "-odata" argument is missing.

 ## KNOWN ISSUES
 1. The type tree cannot draw the real parent-child relations if any filter hides elements of the inheritance chain.